The Writing Center @ The Point

 Upon completion of this program, students will be able to

-• produce substantive writings which draw on interdisciplinary, critical approaches applied to a vast array of primary sources.
+- produce substantive writings that draw on interdisciplinary, critical approaches applied to a vast array of primary sources.

 Curriculum and Program Requirements